 Chief Financial Officer

-Mr. Trennert is the Managing Partner of Strategas Research Partners LLC and the Chairman and Chief Executive Officer of the firm's broker-dealer subsidiary, Strategas Securities, LLC.
+Mr. Trennert is the Chairman and Chief Executive Officer of Strategas and its related companies.
 In addition, as Chief Investment Strategist, Mr. Trennert is known as one of Wall Street's top thought leaders on the subject of markets and economic policy.
 His research pieces are read by leading institutional investors and corporate executives across the globe.

 In 2006, Mr. Trennert co-founded Strategas, which originally began with just five employees.
 Today, the firm employs over fifty research analysts, institutional salesmen, and sales traders at its offices in New York, Washington D.C., and Columbus, Ohio.
 Prior to founding Strategas, Mr. Trennert was the Chief Investment Strategist and a Senior Managing Director at International Strategy & Investment (ISI) Group where he built and oversaw two of that Firm's most popular research efforts, its Company Surveys and Investment Strategy groups.

 Widely quoted in the domestic and foreign press, Jason is a regular guest host on CNBC's "Squawk Box" and "Bloomberg Surveillance" with Tom Keene.
-His second book, My Side of the Street, was published by St. Martin's Press in May.
+He is the author of three books about investing and the investment business.
+My Side of the Street was published by St. Martin's Press in May 2015.

 He was the Treasurer of La Scuola d'Italia where he built its investment committee.
 He is a member of the Board of Governors of The Columbus Citizens Foundation and a member of the investment committee of the Rockefeller Brothers Fund.